mithril-security/blindai/docs/docs/getting-started/confidential_computing.md

 - If attestation is successful, **communication** between the client and enclave is **established using TLS**.
 - TEEs, like any other technology, don't solve every problems.
 They **have limitations** and it is important to keep them in mind.

-If you haven’t already, you can check out our [Quick Tour](quick-tour.ipynb) to see a hands-on example of how BlindAI can be used to protect user data while querying AI models.
+If you haven’t already, you can check out our [Quick Tour](quick-tour.ipynb) to see a hands-on example of how BlindBox can be used to protect user data while querying AI models.